-Jefferis, a Republican, was the representative for Nebraska's 2nd congressional district from 1919 to 1923.
+Jefferis was the representative for Nebraska’s 2nd congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Jefferis missed 265 of 701 roll call votes, which is 37.8%.
 This is worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.